Andrea/andrea.github.io/_posts/2023-03-31-knowledge-sharing-as-systems-building.markdown

 title:  Knowledge sharing is systems building
 categories:
 - collaboration
+- software-architecture
-- software architecture
+- bytesize-architecture-sessions
-- Bytesize Architecture sessions
+- systems-thinking
 ---

 It is not uncommon to hear the parable about the blind people and the elephant when learning about systems.
 It's a story about a group of blind people who have never come across an elephant before, and who learn and imagine what an elephant is by touching it.